-- Reviewed the annual and quarterly internal audit reports regularly. - Reviewed annual and quarterly Risk Management Report regularly. - Approved the annual internal audit plan for 2017. - Approved quarterly financial statements, and reviewed all financial statements and submitted a recommendation to the Board. - Reviewed the results of the Internal Audit Quality Assurance Review for Ooredoo and Group companies. - Approved the selection process of the auditors for the operating, holding and investment companies of the Group. - Approved the appointment of an auditor for the company's accounts for 2017 and submitted a recommendation to the Board in this regard. - Reviewed Fraud Policy, Risk Management Policy, Corporate Governance Guide, and Ooredoo Group's Decision-Making Manual, and submitted them to the Board.
+- · Reviewed the annual and quarterly internal audit reports regularly. - Reviewed annual and quarterly Risk Management Report regularly. - Approved the annual internal audit plan for 2017. - Approved quarterly financial statements, and reviewed all financial statements and submitted a recommendation to the Board. - · Reviewed the results of the Internal Audit Quality Assurance Review for Ooredoo and Group companies. - · Approved the selection process of the auditors for the operating, holding and investment companies of the Group. - Approved the appointment of an auditor for the company's accounts for 2017 and submitted a recommendation to the Board in this regard. - Reviewed Fraud Policy, Risk Management Policy, Corporate Governance Guide, and Ooredoo Group's Decision-Making Manual, and submitted them to the Board.

+- Approved the results of the performance index of the Internal Audit Department and performance index of the Corporate Governance Department for 2017. - Approved the budget of the Internal Audit Department and the budget of for 2017.

+for 2016.

-- Approved the results of the performance index of the Internal Audit Department and Corporate Governance Department for 2016. - Approved the results of the performance index of the Internal Audit Department and performance index of the Corporate Governance Department for 2017. - Approved the budget of the Internal Audit Department and the budget of the Corporate Governance Department for 2017. - Approved the Governance report for 2016 and provided a recommendation to the Board in that regard. - Approved the amendment of the organisational structure of the Internal Audit Department, and provided a recommendation to the Nominations and Remunerations Committee in that regard.
+- Approved the Governance report for 2016 and provided a recommendation to the Board in that regard. - Approved the amendment of the organisational structure of the Internal Audit Department, and provided a recommendation to the Nominations and Remunerations Committee in that regard.